 Rainbow Mountain In Cusco, Peru Trek 1 Day

-Rainbow Mountain Cusco–Spend a full day hike following deserted highland paths through alpaca and llama herds to this breathtaking Rainbow Mountain Cusco, perched high above the Vilcanota Range with an expert private guide, and escorted by a horse to load the personal gears, water or snacks.
+Rainbow Mountain Cusco–Spend a full day hike following deserted highland paths through alpaca and llama herds to this breathtaking Rainbow Mountain Cusco, perched high above the Vilcanota Range with an expert private guide.

 Join us for the adventure of a lifetime – give us a call at +51 984 464 391 or shoot us an email at firstname.lastname@example.org to learn more or book your spot today!

 This trip is officially operated by Peru Summit, a 100% local tour operator based in Cusco.

 We offer everyday departures with a minimum of 2 people.
 Prices are per person.
 The itinerary is described and based on personalized service.

 1 day hike: USD 140 per person.

 Demanding – high altitude hikes – accessible to the most healthy traveller – depending on your fitness level.

 EXTENSION TRIPS: Yes, you can do this same trek in 2 days, and with more activity inclusions in 3 days, hiking leisurely, with camping at nights on the way.
 And you can extend your trek, with Ausangate Trek to Rainbow Mountain, Ausangate Trek to Machu Picchu, Machu Picchu, and Sacred Valley, or you can extend your trip with any tour from our great list we offer.